Sabir-Ali-Mondal/Agent-Sam/docs/SPECIFICATION.md

 3. Close SQLite and Vector Database connections securely.
 4. Finalize and save replay session metadata.
 5. Terminate screenshot, Telegram listener, and AI worker threads.
-6. Instruct the internal runtime/tunnel logic to dump VRAM cache and safely terminate.
+6. Instruct the internal `llama.cpp` runtime to dump the VRAM cache and safely terminate the background component.
 7. Safely close Tray UI and Dashboard.

 ---